gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

 The iterator function can be called multiple times and can be mixed safely with other cosocket method calls or other iterator function calls.

 The iterator function behaves differently (i.e., like a real iterator) when it is called with a `size` argument.
-That is, it will read that `size` of data at earch invocation and will return `nil` at the last invocation (either sees the boundary pattern or meets an error).
+That is, it will read that `size` of data on each invocation and will return `nil` at the last invocation (either sees the boundary pattern or meets an error).
 For the last successful invocation of the iterator function, the `err` return value will be `nil` too.
 The iterator function will automatically reset after its last successful invocation that returns `nil` data and `nil` error.
 Consider the following example:

     local reader = sock:receiveuntil("\r\n--abcedhb")